-So I love online coaching as an option.
+I love online coaching as an option.
 And particularly with some of the solutions that I’m going to talk about shortly, it’s really easy to deliver it as well.
 It’s much easier than people think.
 And you know, you’ve got so much technology to make it easier these days.

 You’ve got the likes of zoom, which makes interacting with people really easy.
 You’ve got Google meet all of the Google suite, which makes online conferencing, online videos so much easier for that one-to-one coaching experience so highly recommend online coaching as another digital product.

 Now, the next one that I am a big fan of and have started to investigate a little bit is the concept of having a membership site.
-So with your online course, with your coaching, you may put the content for your course, if it’s online videos behind a paywall, right?
+With your online course, with your coaching, you may put the content for your course, if it’s online videos behind a paywall, right?

 The idea of a membership site is probably the second or third cousin of all of these, and it’s putting the content, putting specific content behind a paywall.
-So I am subscribed to a couple of membership sites, membership sites that I’m a part of include a lot of design and graphic design membership sites.
+I am subscribed to a couple of membership sites, membership sites that I’m a part of include a lot of design and graphic design membership sites.

-So there are lots of pricing models that you can do around these types of things.
+There are lots of pricing models that you can do around these types of things.
 But this is just to kind of get the juices flowing in terms of what you can actually do.
 And I love membership sites because if you don’t like people, and if you’re kind of like, I don’t really want to deal with coaching people and managing people and getting them on the call and then cancelling.

 Membership sites are a great way of creating content and being able to share it and making money with that actually interacting with a lot of people like by video or one-to-one or in a group scenario.
-So those are my crash course in all the different digital products that you can create.
+Those are my crash course in all the different digital products that you can create.

 Now, once you’ve created these products, or once you have the idea of these products, how do you actually fulfill them?
 How do you actually get them into the hands of buyers?